What is induction of labor?

 How do I prepare for this procedure?

 Before inducing labor, your healthcare provider will check the opening of your uterus (the cervix) to see if it is getting ready to allow the baby to go through.
-This helps your provider know how easy or difficult induction might be.
+This helps your provider know how easy or difficult inducing labor might be.
 Your provider will also check the baby's position.
-In some cases, especially if it is before your 39th week of pregnancy, your provider may want to check your baby's lungs to make sure they are developed enough for the baby to breathe normally after birth.
+In some cases, especially if it’s before your 39th week of pregnancy, your provider may want to check your baby's lungs to make sure they are developed enough for the baby to breathe normally after birth.
 This can be done by testing a sample of amniotic fluid with a procedure called amniocentesis.

 Follow your healthcare provider's instructions.
 You may be asked to avoid eating or drinking for some period of time before being admitted to the hospital.
-Tell your provider about any recent illnesses you might have had or have been exposed to.
+Tell your provider about any recent illnesses you have had or might have been exposed to.

 What happens during the procedure?

 Labor is usually induced at the hospital.
 There are several ways to get labor started:

 - Amniotomy is the term used for breaking the bag of water that holds the baby (the amniotic sac).
 Your healthcare provider will use a thin plastic rod to make a hole in the sac.
 Labor usually starts within 1 to 2 hours after the bag of water is broken.